2022 Nevada Wolf Pack football team

 The 2022 Nevada Wolf Pack football team represented the University of Nevada, Reno as a member of the Mountain West Conference during the 2022 NCAA Division I FBS football season.
-They will be led by head coach Ken Wilson, who will be coaching his first season with the team.
-The Wolf Pack will play their home games at Mackay Stadium in Reno, Nevada.
+They were led by first-year head coach Ken Wilson.
+The Wolf Pack played their home games at Mackay Stadium in Reno, Nevada.

 Schedule

 Nevada and the Mountain West Conference announced the 2022 football schedule on February 16, 2022.